-Figure 4-5 indicates the change of average approved natural gas price for all customers entitled to public supply and for small consumption which also includes households separately.
+Figure 4-6 indicates the change of average approved natural gas price for all customers entitled to public supply and for small consumption which also includes households separately.

-16 In 2019, Boss petrol, Trstenik and BOSS Construction, Trstenik applied natural gas public supply prices on the level of those of Srbijagas, Novi Sad.
+18 In 2020, Boss Construction, Stari Trstenik applied natural gas public supply prices on the level of those of Srbijagas, Novi Sad.

-Figure 0-1: Change of average approved public supply natural gas price
+Figure 4-6: Change of average approved public supply natural gas price

 The costs of natural gas purchase represent the dominant share within natural gas public supply tariff with all public suppliers.
-On December 31, 2019, the costs of natural gas procurement account for around 80% of the total average approved price of public suppliers.
-Figure 4-6 indicates the structure of average regulated natural gas public supply tariff of PE Srbijagas of 31.40 RSD/m3 which was applied on December 31, 2019.
+On December 31, 2020, the costs of natural gas procurement account for around 80% of the total average approved price of public suppliers.
+Figure 4-7 indicates the structure of average regulated natural gas public supply tariff of PE Srbijagas of 31.40 RSD/m3 which was applied on December 31, 2020.

-Figure 0-2: Structure of average approved natural gas public supply price of PE Srbijagas on 31/12/2019
+Figure 4-7: Structure of average approved natural gas public supply price of PE Srbijagas on 31/12/2020

-Figure 4-7 indicates the comparison between natural gas prices in Serbia and in other EU countries and in the region for reference customers from the houshold category.
+Figure 4-8 indicates the comparison between natural gas prices in Serbia and in other EU countries and in the region for reference customers from the houshold category.

-Figure 0-3: Natural gas prices for households - first half of 2019
+Figure 4-8: Natural gas prices for households - second half of 2020

-Figure 4-8 indicates a more detailed structure of elements of the natural gas household prices in some of European capitals in December 2019.
-Based on the given structure of natural gas price, one can notice that the share of use-of-system charges (which are subject to regulation) in the total natural gas price for households in Serbia are among the lowest ones, and they amount to around 24%, while the European average amounts to around 28%.
+Figure 4-9 indicates a more detailed structure of elements of the natural gas household prices in some of European capitals in December 2020.
+Based on the given structure of natural gas price, one can notice that the share of use-of-system charges (which are subject to regulation) in the total natural gas price for households in Serbia are among the lowest ones, and they amount to around 24%, while the European average amounts to around 33%.
 It is also evident that there is also a considerably lower share of costs of taxes and duties.

-Figure 0-4: Structure of natural gas household prices in some of European capitals in December 2019
+Figure 4-9: Structure of natural gas household prices in some of European capitals in December 2020

-Figure 4-9 indicates the structure of the final natural gas price for households in some European capitals in December 2019 given in purchase power parity.
+Figure 4-10 indicates the structure of the final natural gas price for households in some European capitals in December 2020 given in purchase power parity.
 Thereby, when comparing prices, one also took into consideration the differences in salaries, living standard and wealth between European countries.
 In this case, natural gas prices for households in Belgrade are slightly lower in comparison to the average price in other European capitals, which is primarily the result of a different living standard in European countries.

-Figure 0-5: Structure of natural gas household prices in some of European capitals in December 2019 given in purchase power parity
+Figure 4-10: Structure of natural gas household prices in some of European capitals in December 2020 given in purchase power parity

-Figure 4-10 indicates the comparison between the natural gas prices for a reference customer from the category - industry in Serbia and in other countries, either from the EU or from the region, in the first half of 2019.
+Figure 4-11 indicates the comparison between the natural gas prices for a reference customer from the category - industry in Serbia and in other countries, either from the EU or from the region, in the first half of 2020.
 The variation between prices is greatly influenced by different tax policy, i.e. different duties and taxes borne by industrial consumers.

-Figure 0-6: Natural gas prices for industry - first half of 2019
+Figure 4-11: Natural gas prices for industry - second half of 2020